deleeuw/jansweb/content/authors/admin/_index.md

 title: Jan de Leeuw
 ---

-Jan de Leeuw is a retired (but not finished) distinguished professor of statistics, former chair of the Department of Data Theory at Leiden University, founding and long-time chair of the UCLA Department of Statistics, former president of the Psychometric Society, founding editor-in-chief of the Journal of Statistical Software, long-time editor-in-chief of the Journal of Multivariate Analysis, fellow of the American Statistical Association and the Institute of Mathematical Statistics, and corresponding member of the Royal Netherlands Academy of Sciences.
+Jan de Leeuw is a retired (but not finished) Distinguished Professor of Statistics, former chairperson of the Department of Data Theory at Leiden University, founding and long-time chairperson of the UCLA Department of Statistics, former president of the Psychometric Society, founding editor-in-chief of the Journal of Statistical Software, long-time editor-in-chief of the Journal of Multivariate Analysis, fellow of the American Statistical Association and the Institute of Mathematical Statistics, and corresponding member of the Royal Netherlands Academy of Sciences.